EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/CoreRulebook.md

 Static increase: Wisdom
 Free increase: any one (1) of: Agility, Constitution
-Passive: They gain proficiency (trained) in 2d6 ranged weapons and increases at the same interval as their highest weapon proficiency.
+Passive: They gain proficiency in 2d6 ranged weapons.

 #### Stonborne